Fodezy/etl/connectors/uog/transformers/TRANSFORMER.md

 ### `course_processor.py`

 **Responsibility:**
-Acts as the main "worker" for transforming a single source course object into the universal schema
+Acts as the main "worker" for transforming a single source course object into the universal schema.

 **Process:**

 1. Receives a single "source-clean" course dictionary.
-2. Orchestrates calls to a series of specialized helper parsers for each logical group of data.
+2. Orchestrates calls to a series of specialized helper parsers for each logical group of data, including the new `section_parser` for detailed section information.
-3. Implements the "strip-and-pass" logic for the `restrictions` field: it first calls the `antirequisite_parser`, removes the found antirequisites from the string, and then passes the filtered string to the `program_restriction_parser`
+3. Implements the "strip-and-pass" logic for the `restrictions` field: it first calls the `antirequisite_parser`, removes the found antirequisites from the string, and then passes the filtered string to the `program_restriction_parser`.
-4. Intelligently combines the structured prerequisite data from both the `requisites` and `restrictions` fields into a single, comprehensive `prerequisites` object
+4. Intelligently combines the structured prerequisite data from both the `requisites` and `restrictions` fields into a single, comprehensive `prerequisites` object.
 5. Assembles all transformed data fragments into a single, unified `Course` dictionary.

 ### `course_helper_parsers/`